 The Best Outdoor Furniture Edit

-A spray of summer rain may have (occasionally) dampened our post-lockdown plans for luscious pub gardens and botanical roof terraces but we’re holding out hope for a blazing July.
-Make sure your garden is ready to go for impromptu al-fresco drinks on spontaneous sunny days with our ultimate edit of the best outdoor furniture.
+A spray of summer rain may have (occasionally) dampened our post-lockdown plans for luscious pub gardens and botanical roof terraces but autumn is yielding a few late summer scorchers.
+Make sure your garden is ready to go for impromptu al-fresco drinks with our ultimate edit of the best outdoor furniture.

 The Best Outdoor Furniture: Summer 2021